-So you have a problem with day-biting, agressive tiger mosquitoes?
-Swatting a few simply will not do the trick, and neither will a mosquito beeper.
-Light traps do not help much either, especially during the day.
-(And even at night, letting masses of beneficial insects die in a light trap just to destroy a handful of mosquitoes may not be the best idea).
+So you have a problem with day-biting, aggressive tiger mosquitoes?
+Swatting a few simply will not do the trick, and neither will an ultrasonic repeller.
+Light traps do not help much either, especially during the day (and even at night, letting masses of beneficial insects die in a light trap just to destroy a handful of mosquitoes may not be the best idea).

 Solving the problem is actually quite simple: You need the right capture performance to combat mosquitoes effectively.
 A significant share must be withdrawn regularly from the mosquito population.
 Thus, the population will shrink, and less offspring will be produced.
 Only then you will get a significant control effect on the mosquito bite pressure in your back yard and on your patio.
 And Biogents’ mosquito traps do have the right capture performance.

 1) Tiger mosquito control with traps for hungry females